solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 To safeguard against the number of stake accounts growing dramatically and overflowing the number of blocks in an epoch, the number of blocks is capped at 10% of the total slots in an epoch.
+If the block cap is reached, accounts per partition is allowed to surpass the 4,096 target.

 The [SipHash 1-3](https://www.aumasson.jp/siphash/siphash.pdf) pseudo-random function is used to hash stake account addresses efficiently and uniformly